fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/round-meter/README.en.md

 > The sample script also works with the sample image.
 You can try it without Raspberry pi or a round meter.
 The source code for using the sample image has been commented out, so please uncomment it if necessary.

 - PC with a camera
-    - Verified with Raspberry pi 4B + Picamera v2.
+    - This procedure has been verified with Raspberry pi 4B + Picamera v2.
 - MQTT Broker

-## Instructions
+## Procedure

 1. Set the environment variables used in the script.